 As a rule of thumb the casino reviews we review on this website will follow a similar format and assess the same things.
 This is because, along with any unique features, they are the important things to look at when playing at online casinos.
 The criteria includes:

-Layout: Come on, it’s 2018, surely casinos all cater to mobile, desktop, tablet, TVs and any other measure of mediums that spring up?
+- Layout: In this day and age, surely casinos all cater to mobile, desktop, tablet, TVs and any other measure of mediums that spring up?
 No, often casinos have not done a good job on optimising all platforms so we will always include information on this.

 What makes us qualified to judge a casino?